-When Jacques René Sirois was diagnosed with prostate cancer back in 2014, he knew what he wanted, and he didn’t mind waiting for it.
-“I’m not a surgery type of person,” said Jacques, who lives in Franklin, Tennessee, a town located just outside of Nashville.
-His brother was diagnosed at 56 with prostate cancer, and had undergone a prostatectomy.
-“He had surgery—I remember the pain he went through.
-He’s still suffering the effects at 64.”
+When Jacques S. was diagnosed with prostate cancer back in 2014, he knew what he wanted, and he didn’t mind waiting for it.
+“I’m not a surgery type of person,” said Jacques, who lives in Franklin, Tennessee, a town just outside of Nashville.
+His brother was diagnosed with prostate cancer at the age of 56 and had undergone a prostatectomy.

-Then Mr. Sirois met someone who had received proton therapy at the first treatment center in the U.S. in Loma Linda, California, and began looking into that as an option.
+Then Jacques met someone who had received proton therapy at the first treatment center in the U.S., located in Loma Linda, California, and began looking into that as an option.
 At his doctor’s office, the nurse practitioner offered a range of treatment alternatives, but proton therapy wasn’t on the list.
-His doctor mentioned it dismissively, because at the time there was no treatment center there.
-However in October of 2018, Provision CARES Proton Therapy Nashville opened its doors at the new Franklin, Tennessee comprehensive cancer treatment campus, and is now treating patients.
+His doctor mentioned it dismissively because, at the time, there was no proton therapy treatment center in Middle Tennessee.
+(Provision CARES Proton Therapy Nashville opened in October 2018, expanding proton therapy access to much of the southeast region.)

-So when Jacques found Provision CARES Proton Therapy himself, he met with Dr. Marcio Fagundes and made his decision.
-“After the consult I said, ‘I know what it’s going to be,’” Mr. Sirois said.
-His insurance company disagreed, denying coverage for proton therapy.
-He was 64, so Jacques decided to wait for Medicare, taking hormone therapy in hopes of keeping the cancer at bay until then.
-Fortunately his plan worked out.
-His PSA level went down, and he was able to wait until insurance kicked in and he could travel to Knoxville.
+However, his insurance company disagreed and denied him coverage for proton therapy.
+Jacques was 64, so he decided to wait for Medicare, taking hormone therapy in hopes of keeping the cancer at bay until then.
+Fortunately, his plan worked out.
+His PSA level went down, and he was able to wait until insurance kicked in and then begin treatment in Knoxville.